Keyboard shortcuts

 Statements

 Every line in an .fsl file starts with a keyword or tier name.
+You can keep that one-statement-per-line style or add optional semicolons to chain a couple of statements on the same line—the parser treats ; the same way it treats a newline.
 This chapter explains what each statement does, why you would reach for it, and where it appears in the example at the end.

 set – project-wide settings